Opetushallitus/virkailija-styles/pages/index.md

 #### a.
 Importing

-Import the compiled stylesheet in your CSS file:
+Import the compiled stylesheet in one of your CSS files:

 ```
 @@import "oph-virkailija-style-guide/oph-styles.css"